warbacon/zunder-zsh/README.md

  # where shell is the name of the shell that you want to revert to, usually bash.
 ```

-### Known bugs
-- There is a bug in Arch Linux own of [fast-syntax-highlighting](https://github.com/zdharma-continuum/fast-syntax-highlighting) plugin.
-It will not detect your man pages and will highlight them in red. ([#35](https://github.com/zdharma-continuum/fast-syntax-highlighting/issues/35))

 ## Extra info
 Zunder is in very active development and it's constantly evolving, so you should check the project frequently to find out the latest news.